 You can cut up or de-bone birds as part of your processing.

-Under this exemption, you must label the butchered birds as “Exempt P.L.
+Under this exemption, you must label the processed birds as “Exempt P.L.
 90-492” and include your name and address on the label.
+You must also include the safe handling statement on the label.
 (Maybe include a generic copy of the labeling under PL 90-492 exemption along with the safe handling statement for Pl exemption.)

-You can take the birds to farmers’ markets or other locations away from your farm to sell to individual customers, if the MDA inspects and approves your cold storage and transport facilities.
+You can take the processed birds to farmers’ markets or other locations away from your farm to sell to individual customers, if the MDA inspects and approves your cold storage and transport facilities.

+You cannot sell or deliver the processed birds across state lines.

 You can sell poultry to individuals only, not to food facilities.